 - Swallow the medicine whole with water, with or without food.
-Do not chew, break, or open it. - Take this medicine at about the same time each day. - Missed dose: If you miss a dose, take it as soon as you think about it ONLY if it has been less than 12 hours since you normally take the missed dose.
-If it has been more than 12 hours, skip the missed dose.
-Take your next dose at the regular time.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - If you get the contents of a broken capsule on your skin, you should wash the area of the skin well with soap and water right away.
-Call your doctor if you get a skin reaction. - If you get the contents of a broken capsule in your eyes, nose, or mouth, flush well with water. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Do not chew, break, or open the capsules. - Take this medicine as directed at the same time each day.
+If you are on hemodialysis, you should take this medicine after hemodialysis on hemodialysis days. - Missed dose: If you miss a dose, take it as soon as you think about it ONLY if it has been less than 12 hours since you normally take the missed dose.
+If it has been more than 12 hours, skip the missed dose and take your next dose at the regular time.
+Do not take 2 doses at the same time and do not double up on the next dose.

+- Handling: Wash your hands with soap and water, before and after handling your medicine; your caretakers should not handle your medicine with bare hands and should wear latex gloves. - If you get any of the contents of a broken capsule on your skin, you should wash the area of the skin well with soap and water right away.
+Flush the inside of your mouth with flowing water if broken capsule contacts it.
+Call your doctor if you get a skin reaction. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
 If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.